DmitriyLevchenko/mhTemplate-master/README.md

 * all stales for pages partials(header, sections, footer, forms, buttons, ...) in sass/partials directory
 * Add new version Bootstrap 4.0

-### Who do I talk to? ###

-* Repo owner or admin holodniak.e from Monochrome development band
-* Email of repo owner holodniak.e@gmail.com
-* Other community or team contact

 ### FEATURES ###